kristianlm/chicken-zstd/readme.md

 read.
 Compressed data read, from `input-port`, will be read in the process.
 Closing this input-port does not close `input-port`.

-## API Design

-The API surface is intentionally left small, with only 2 port-based functions.
-Hopefully, this is sufficient for most use-cases.
-If this is not the case, please give feedback.

 ## Examples

 Some very basic usage for illustration.